MarvelMoe/crypto/README.md

 # Crypto

-This project will be a message app that will be hopefully be hconverted to a cryptocurrency app.
+This project will be a message app that will be hopefully be converted to a cryptocurrency app.

 ## Development server